joe307bad/points/Native.Points/README.md

 - [ ] Manage Achievements
 - [ ] Approve all functionality
 - [ ] Checkin details and photo upload
-- [ ] User profile page with personal feed and photo upload capabilities
 - [ ] Favorite achievements and see them in profile page
 - [ ] Look at todos
 - [ ] React Navigation transitions